The Music of the Scottish Church in the 13th and 14th Centuries

 University of Glasgow College of Arts Research Support Award (2016).
 Towards the presentation of a conference paper at the 2016 Musica Scotica conference.

 ‘The Textual Choices in the Offices for St Columba and St Kentigern’.
-Presented at The Culture of Literature and Language in Medieval and Renaissance Scotland, 15th International Conference on Medieval and Renaissance Scottish Literature and Language (ICMRSLL).
+Presented at The Culture of Literature and Language in Medieval and Renaissance Scotland, 15th International Conference on Medieval and Renaissance Scottish Literature and Language (ICMRSLL), July 2017.

 ‘The Adaptation of Saint’s Lives in Medieval Chant: Remembrance and Request’.
-Presented at the Eleventh Annual Postgraduate Conference, Medieval and Early Modern Student Association, Durham University.
+Presented at the Eleventh Annual Postgraduate Conference, Medieval and Early Modern Student Association, Durham University, July 2017

 'Mauvoisin and Bernham?
-A rehinking of W1's creation dating'.
+A rethinking of W1's creation dating'.
 Presented at the twelfth annual Musica Scotica Conference, April 2017, Tolbooth, Stirling.

 ‘Binary bass sequences in Scottish fiddle tunes 1757-1784’.
 Presented at the eleventh annual Musica Scotica Conference, April 2016, Stirling Court Hotel.